Recommendations

 In scenes of mountain caves and streams chief storm Cloud hunts the bear while his daughter, Happy Heart, rests beside a deep pool awaiting her chosen mate, Bright Eagle, Here comes a Musatchie (Witch Woman) offering Happy Heart her choice of moccasins for her-lover - their destiny depends on her choice.
 But Happy Heart distrusts the witch Woman and will not choose.
 Meeting Storm Cloud, the witch proffers moccasins of evil destiny as those chosen by his daughter.
 But the Chief having accepted Blade Hawk for his son-in-law, hurls the moccasins over the cliff.
 They fall at Happy Heart 's feet, and she accepts the "happy " omen.
 But the bewitched moccasins send Bright Eagle to his death in the pool.
 Happy Heart is saved from Black Hawk, and her soul becomes the guardian spirit of Weeping Waters.

-The influence of Unknown Director in Weeping Waters can be felt in the way modern Short films handle cinematic excellence.
+The influence of Unknown Director in Weeping Waters can be felt in the way modern Documentary films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1923 release set a high bar for atmospheric immersion.

 Dir: Unknown Director